Don’t “Give Back”…“Invest in OUr Communities” Instead

 o Recipients don't deserve or haven't earned the support they are receiving

-o A lack of rigor in the process to determine which beneficiaries are deserving of support and how best to provide that support
+o A lack of rigor in the process to determine which beneficiaries are deserving of support and how best to provide that support for maximum impact.

 o That the "gift" comes with no clear expectations, targets, measurement, or evaluation of impact.